Back to blog

 • what can I remove if time runs short?

-What usually wastes time
+What usually eats the time

 • overdesign the format

-• create new materials every day
+• build new materials every single day

-• write objectives that are too broad
+• write objectives that are too broad to act on

 A better long-term system